rapidpro/rapidpro/_docs/hosting.md

  * n+1 web servers front ends running the Message Mage frontend
  * A PostgreSQL server with a hot standby
  * A Redis server with a hot standby
+ * An ElasticSearch instance with a hot standby
  * n+1 Celery instances for each of the RapidPro queues. (celery, msgs, flows, handler)

 <img src="{{site.baseurl}}/images/hosting.png" widht="100%">